How to Make a Build

 Gimmick

 This part of your strategy is at the core of your build.
 It focuses on a single idea and tries to do it as best as possible.
 It should not be extremely specific, but should not be so general as to reduce its effectiveness.
-If you're a ranged build, perhaps your gimmick is high movement speed to always be a step away from the enemy with Multiple Legs, or perhaps your gimmick is
+If you're a ranged build, perhaps your gimmick is high movement speed to always be a step away from the enemy with

 Phasing with gear modded to be phase-conjugate / harmonic.
 This doesn't necessarily need to be online right at the start, but should be usable in some lesser version at every point in the game.
 This will be your go-to plan whenever you find a noteworthy enemy.